dylanpieper/chatalot/README.md

 ### Todo

--   ✅ Add retries for API or connection errors
+-   ✅ Add retries on error
 -   ✅ Change `texts()` to return a list or vector matching the input
 -   ✅ Add sound notifications on completion, interruption, and error